Knowledge base

 ) and the actual content of the message (body

-, body of the text). - Most email software/clients do not show the headers directly, but display or transmit them then allows Infomaniak support to identify the problems encountered.
+, body text). - Most email software/clients do not directly display the headers, but showing or forwarding them allows Infomaniak support to identify the issues encountered.

-- The headers of an e-mail provide different information such as:
+- The headers of an email provide various information such as:

 - the sender